Looking how to buy EOS or where to buy EOS coin?

 Unlike its main competitor Ethereum, EOS does not use proof-of-work (POW) to secure the blockchain.
 Instead, it uses a novel consensus mechanism called delegated Proof-of-Stake (dPoS) which sees EOS token holders vote for block producers (BPs), who are tasked with creating and signing new blocks.

 Currently, there are a total of 21 EOS block producers, which were selected based on the number of votes they received during the continual selection process.

 The 21 miners that receive the most votes will become block producers, and act to maintain the integrity of the blockchain.
-Many of these block producers reinvest their block rewards into the EOS community, development and growth of the EOS network to ensure its prosperity.
+Many of these block producers reinvest their block rewards into the EOS community, development, and growth of the EOS network to ensure its prosperity.

-One of the main features that distinguishes EOS from other blockchains is its resource allocation model.
+One of the main features that distinguish EOS from other blockchains is its resource allocation model.
 Rather than paying for individual transactions, EOS users instead purchase or rent resources from the network, with all EOS accounts being allocated a certain amount of CPU and NET based on the amount of EOS staked.

 RAM, on the other hand, is purchased on the internal RAM market, with its value being subject to supply and demand.

 If there’s one thing about EOS that cannot be denied, it’s the commitment to the long-term viability of the platform, with several different mechanisms in place to ensure EOS thrives regardless of the circumstances.

 By allowing EOS holders to vote for who they believe to be the best block producers (BPs), the protocol allows its community to directly influence the direction of the blockchain, since only the block producers that offer the best value-add to the system will be selected, while underperforming BPs will be replaced.